sendgrid/docs/source/Classroom/Troubleshooting/your_sendgrid_account_is_at_risk_for_suspension_what_should_i_do.md

 ---
 seo:
-  title: I got an email "Your SendGrid Account Is At Risk For Suspension".
+  title: I got an email saying, "Your SendGrid Account Is At Risk For Suspension".
 What should I do?
-  description: I got an email "Your SendGrid Account Is At Risk For Suspension".
+  description: I got an email saying, "Your SendGrid Account Is At Risk For Suspension".
 What should I do?
   keywords: risk, suspension, Your SendGrid Account Is At Risk For Suspension
-title: I got an email "Your SendGrid Account Is At Risk For Suspension".
+title: I got an email saying, "Your SendGrid Account Is At Risk For Suspension".
 What should I do?
 weight: 0
 layout: page
 zendesk_id: 204804157